david32768/Jynx/README.md

 ASM is used to generate stack maps where required.
-However a stack map must be provided if any label after an unconditional branch is not previously branched to or is not an exception handler (however if the only change is the stack, a stack description can be added to label; () is assumed).
+However a stack map must be provided if any label after an unconditional branch is not previously branched to or is not an exception handler (however if the only change is the stack, a stack description like a method parameter list can be added to label; () is assumed).

 The opportunity has beeen taken to change the syntax of some statements.